espadrine/succinct-cybernetics/misc/network.md

 ## Protocols

-Fundamentally, signals are transmitted through space.
-Standards set the way in which information goes through, first as bits, then as higher-level concepts.
-Standards can depend on the existence of a lower-level standard, forming a *protocol stack*.
-The **OSI model** is a theoretical stack with the following
+Certain documents (typically, standards and Requests For Comments (RFCs)) set the way in which information is transmitted through the network, first as bits, then as higher-level concepts.
+They can depend on the existence of lower-level protocols, forming a *protocol stack*.
+The **OSI model** theorizes the layers that a protocol stack is made of:
-layers:

 - Physical: transmission of bits through a medium (eg: Ethernet PHY chip for 100BASE-TX),